North American Numbering Plan: International dialing

 International Direct Distance Dialing (IDDD) for the territories of the North American Numbering Plan in March 1970.

-While the NANP was designed as a closed numbering plan with ten digit telephone numbers, IDDD was implemented through extensive modifications in the switching systems to accommodate the international open numbering plan with seven to twelve digits in the national telephone numbers.
-Access to the international network is facilitated by the dialing prefix 011, after which the country calling code and the national telephone number are dialed.
+IDDD was implemented through extensive modifications in the switching systems to accommodate the international open numbering plan with seven to twelve digits in the national telephone numbers.
+Access to the international network is facilitated by the dialing prefix 011, after which the country code and the national telephone number are dialed.